daffaalfandy/athletes-management-system/docs/planning-artifacts/prd.md

 ### Data Reporting & Export (Analog Factory)
 - **FR15:** Coach can export a selected tournament roster to a pre-formatted Excel registration sheet.
 - **FR16:** Coach can generate a printable PDF "Hardfile" (Roster Sheet) for physical submission.
-- **FR17:** System can produce a PDF summary of all athlete Fighter Cards for offline study.
+- **FR17:** System can produce a PDF summary of all athlete list data for offline study.
 - **FR18:** Coach can export the complete athlete roster to CSV for external data analysis.

 ### Rules & Configuration Management